 JANUARY

 Fresh start, fresh snow.
 January in Whistler is officially midwinter which means you have every outdoor winter activity to choose from.
-The resort also welcomes one of the biggest parties of the year – the Whistler Pride & Ski Festival, complete with a parade, stand-up comedy acts, a snowball and more.
+The resort also welcomes one of the biggest parties of the year – the Whistler Pride and Ski Festival, complete with a parade, stand-up comedy acts, a snowball and more.
 A trip to Whistler is a guaranteed way to start the year off right!

 January in Whistler